-Trawling may reduce benthic community biomass and biodiversity and may shift the size and species composition towards short-lived, smaller species due to differences in direct mortality and recovery rates among taxa (Jennings et al., 2005; Tillin et al., 2006).
+Trawling may reduce benthic community biomass and biodiversity, and shift the assemblage composition towards short-lived, smaller species due to taxonomic differences in direct mortality and recovery rates (Jennings et al., 2005; Tillin et al., 2006).
 The comprehensive review by Collie et al. (2000) and Kaiser et al. (2006) showed how mortality imposed by the passage of a trawl is habitat specific and differs between benthic species groups and types of trawl gear.
 The most severe impact occurred in biogenic habitats (sessile epifaunal species) in response to scallop-dredging, followed by the effect of beam trawls in sandy habitats and otter trawls in muddy habitats.
-In sandy sediments, deposit feeding macrofauna were reduced by approximately 20% by beam trawls and otter trawls and 40% by scallop dredges, whereas suspension feeders declined by 70% by beam trawls, 45% by scallop dredges and 5% by otter trawls.
+In sandy sediments, deposit feeding macrofauna was reduced by approximately 20% due to beam trawls and otter trawls and 40% by scallop dredges, whereas suspension feeders declined by 70% due to beam trawls, 45% by scallop dredges and 5% by otter trawls.

 As benthic taxa differ in their ecological role, trawling-induced changes in species composition have implications for ecosystem function, such as benthic-pelagic coupling, processing organic carbon and remineralisation of nutrients (Thrush et al., 2001; Olsgard et al., 2008).
 Suspension feeders transfer organic carbon from the pelagic system to the benthic food web, enhancing the rate of biodeposition (Graf and Rosenberg, 1997; Gray and Elliott, 2009).
-Benthic invertebrates may play a role in the bioturbation of sediments (Aller, 1994; Reise, 2002).
-Some species such as the heart urchin Echinocardium cordatum and the annelid worm Scoloplos armiger are diffusive mixers, physically mixing the sediment whilst moving (Lohrer et al., 2005).
-Other species transport organic material downwards (e.g. the bivalve Thyasira flexuosa and echiuran worm Echiurus echiurus) as they feed on the surface and defecate in the sediment (downward conveyors), while species like the scaphopod Antalis entalis, transport organic carbon upwards by sub-surface feeding and defecating on the surface (upward conveyors) (Queirós et al., 2013).
+Benthic invertebrates may also play a role in the bioturbation of sediments (Aller, 1994; Reise, 2002).
+For example, species such as the heart urchin Echinocardium cordatum and the annelid worm Scoloplos armiger are diffusive mixers, physically mixing the sediment whilst moving (Lohrer et al., 2005).
+Meanwhile, other species transport organic material downwards (e.g. the bivalve Thyasira flexuosa and echiuran worm Echiurus echiurus) as they feed on the surface and defecate within the sediment matrix (downward conveyors), while species like the scaphopod Antalis entalis, transport organic carbon upwards by sub-surface feeding and defecating on the surface (upward conveyors) (Queirós et al., 2013).
 Others feed on dead organisms (scavengers), predate or are parasitic on benthic organisms.
 Many provide food for other benthic invertebrates, fish, birds or marine mammals (Bolam et al., 2010).